dareylyon/dareylyon/README.md

 - 👋 Hi, I’m Mubark Oluwadamilare Adeniyi
+- 👀 Aspiring Cloud Computing Engineer
+- 🌱 Currently working my way through Ansible, Nexus, Docker, K8ts and Terraform
-- 👀 I’m interested in learning new stuff about cloud computing, JavaScript, and other programming languages
+- Always interested to learn about new stuff
-- 🌱 I’m currently learning html, css and javascript
 - 💞️ I’m looking to collaborate on any new or startup
 - 📫 How to reach me dareylyon@gmail.com
+- connect with me on twitter @dareylyon

 <!---
 dareylyon/dareylyon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.